TheZoq2/dcs_on_linux/README.md

 ### SRS

 [SRS](http://dcssimpleradio.com/) is used by a lot of multiplayer servers.
-It too works with some tweaks
+It too works with some tweaks.

 Install the game plugin by following the instructions in the SRS readme.